1heart/intro-ml/README.md

 ### Training in the cloud

 Often, you don't want to use your personal machine to train your models.
 Sometimes you don't have a GPU, or don't want to keep your personal computer running.
 In that case, Github Education partners with Amazon Web Services to provide $100 of credit for you to run a GPU machine on Amazon's cloud.
 If you're a student, sign up with your edu account at [Github Student Developer Pack](https://education.github.com/pack) and choose the Amazon Educate package.
-[This](https://chrisalbon.com/jupyter/run_project_jupyter_on_amazon_ec2.html) looks like a good tutorial to get Jupyter set up with AWS, though I haven't personally tried it.
+Try [this tutorial](https://chrisalbon.com/jupyter/run_project_jupyter_on_amazon_ec2.html) to get Jupyter set up with AWS.

 ## Next steps

+Try completing the last notebook's problem for an interesting problem!
+At the end, you'll learn how to finetune a pretrained model to classify whatever dataset you want.

-Some resources on machine learning are located [here](https://docs.google.com/document/d/1BuYUH0w-hjZJHZr9POp0KileNE8CVzc1JUi4tuPs6O8/edit#), originally written as a list of resources for Duke's Machine Learning and Data Science (MLADS) club.
+Some more resources on machine learning are located [here](https://docs.google.com/document/d/1BuYUH0w-hjZJHZr9POp0KileNE8CVzc1JUi4tuPs6O8/edit#), originally written as a list of resources for Duke's Machine Learning and Data Science (MLADS) club.